 Fourth grade students lately have been thinking about the ways in which we express ideas, feelings, beliefs, values - and (above) the symbols we use to be expressive and to communicate.
 This inquiry is part of the International Baccalaureate Primary Years Programme of studies.

 Seventeen remarkable FCCPS employees were recognized in front of a full house at the Celebration of Excellence Tuesday evening.
 Administrators, school board & city council members, parents, family members, students, colleagues, and community members honored the outstanding contributions these individuals make to our students.
 A full list of honorees can be found here and include Stephen Erick, Agnes Meyer Outstanding Teacher of the Year and Support Staff Employee of the Year, Shey Wakeley.
 Congratulations!

 Michael Addo-Ashong was named the male District Athlete of the year.
 He had 33 points in the meet, coming in first in the 110 Hurdles, 2nd in the 100 dash, 3rd in the 300 Hurdles, 1st in the Triple Jump and 6th in the Long Jump.

-Thomas Jefferson Elementary School third grade teacher Stephen Erick is the 2014 Falls Church City Public Schools Agnes Meyer Outstanding Teacher of the Year.
+Tuesday night, May 13th Thomas Jefferson Elementary 3rd grade teacher Stephen Erick (center) received his crystal apple and monetary award from the Washington Post for being Falls Church's Agnes Meyer Teacher of the Year.